 4. Vehicle and Parking Costs

-Vehicle and parking costs for EPA employees, except those listed below, must be approved by the Senior Officer and the Chancellor, and approved on a case-by-case basis by the Board of Trustees.
+Vehicle and parking costs for EHRA employees, except those listed below, must be approved by the Senior Officer and the Chancellor, and approved on a case-by-case basis by the Board of Trustees.
 Any personal use of such vehicles must be reported to the Finance Division and is considered taxable income.
 In addition to the vehicle assignment for the Chancellor, the following positions are allowed (but are not required) by this policy to receive one leased vehicle, courtesy vehicle, or comparable vehicle allowance (plus associated vehicle insurance, vehicle tax expenses, and campus parking permits, if any) for the primary purpose of conducting University business as approved by the Chancellor: the Vice Chancellor for Student Affairs and the Chief Development Officer.
 The Director of Athletics and head coaches to whom contracts are issued may receive vehicles as provided under the express terms of those contracts.

 5. Athletics and Cultural Events